 Inappropriate verbal communication, slang, manifestation, or subjects has to do everything with damaging a skilled figure as anything else.

-Besides everything, employers do search for the appropriateness in the working style and the way you manage your work schedule on daily basis.
+Besides everything, employers do search for the appropriateness in the working style and the way you manage your work schedule on a daily basis.

-Like it or not, you will not get a medal if you are good-looking in appearance but your work will be awarded when you really give best performances throughout the year.
+Like it or not, you will not get a medal if you are good-looking in appearance but your work will be awarded when you really give the best performances throughout the year.

 6. Commitment of long-term stay:

-Employers deadly look for those persons who posses long-term staying record in their earlier organizations and has kept a good testimony of staying at one organization for at least half a decade.
+Employers deadly look for those persons who possess long-term staying record in their earlier organizations and has kept a good testimony of staying at one organization for at least half a decade.
 They prefer the candidates who commit to stay for longer term for upcoming years.

 Employers will never recruit a person who has a very bad record of leaving jobs so early due to any third reason or similar.
-Their first choice is to appoint the person who has stability and high patience level.
+Their first choice is to appoint the person who has stability and a high patience level.